Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: KP multi-line solitons in the Sato Grassmannian and in finite-gap theory

-In \cite{DN} there were established the necessary and sufficient conditions on spectral data to generate real regular KP hierarchy solutions for all real $\vec t$, under the assumption that $\Gamma$ is smooth and has genus $g$: \begin{enumerate} \item $\Gamma$ possesses an antiholomorphic involution ${\sigma}:\Gamma\rightarrow\Gamma$, ${\sigma}^2=\mbox{id}$, which has the maximal possible number of fixed components (real ovals), $g+1$, therefore $(\Gamma,\sigma)$ is an $\mathtt M$-curve \cite{Har,Nat,Vi}. \item $P_0$ lies in one of the ovals, and each other oval contains exactly one divisor point.
+In \cite{DN} there were established the necessary and sufficient conditions on spectral data to generate real regular KP hierarchy solutions for all real $\vec t$, under the assumption that $\Gamma$ is smooth and has genus $g$: \begin{enumerate} \item $\Gamma$ possesses an antiholomorphic involution ${\sigma}:\Gamma\rightarrow\Gamma$, ${\sigma}^2=\mbox{id}$, which has the maximal possible number of fixed components (real ovals), $g+1$, therefore $(\Gamma,\sigma)$ is an $\mathtt M$-curve \cite{Har,Nat,Vi}.
+This involution is automatically ``separating'', i.e. the set of real ovals divides $\Gamma$ into two connected components.
+Each of these components is homeomorphic to a sphere with $g+1$ holes; \item $P_0$ lies in one of the ovals, and each other oval contains exactly one divisor point.
 The oval containing $P_0$ is called ``infinite'' and all other ovals are called ``finite''. \end{enumerate}

-The set of real ovals divides $\Gamma$ into two connected components.
-Each of these components is homeomorphic to a sphere with $g+1$ holes.
+For double periodic in $x$, $y$ potentials $u(x,y)$ the direct scattering transform was developed in \cite{Kr4}, where it was shown that for real regular potentials the spectral curve is always an $\mathtt M$-curve (generically of infinite genus) with correctly located divisor points.

 The sufficient condition of the Theorem in \cite{DN} still holds true if the spectral curve $\Gamma$ degenerates in such a way that the divisor remains in the finite ovals at a finite distance from the essential singularity \cite{DN}.
 Of course, this condition is not necessary for degenerate curves.
 Moreover, the algebraic-geometric data for a given soliton data $({\mathcal K},[A])$ are not unique since we can construct infinitely many reducible curves generating the same soliton solutions.

-In \cite{AG1}, for any soliton data in $\GTP$ and any fixed value of the parameter $\xi\gg 1$, we have constructed a curve $\Gamma_{\xi}$, which is the rational degeneration of a smooth $\mathtt M$--curve of minimal genus $k(n-k)$ and a degree $k(n-k)$ divisor satisfying the reality conditions of Dubrovin and Natanzon's theorem.
-In \cite{AG3} we have then extended this construction to any soliton data in $\GTNN$ by modeling the spectral curve $\Gamma$ on Postnikov Le--graph so that components, marked points and ovals of the curve correspond to vertices, edges and ovals in the graph.
-In particular for any given positroid cell, such $\Gamma$ is a rational degeneration of an $\mathtt M$--curve of minimal genus equal to its dimension.
+As it was pointed by S.Novikov, it is natural to construct real regular multiline solutions by degenerating real regular finite-gap solutions.
+As it was shown in \cite{AG1,AG3}, any real regular multiline soliton solution can be obtained by such degeneration.
+The construction of \cite{AG3} is based on the representation of totally non--negative Grassmannians via directed planar networks \cite{Pos}.
+In the following Sections, we complete the project started in \cite{AG3} constructing a map from the networks in Postnikov equivalence class to real and regular spectral data for KP--II soliton solutions.